Santee Cooper asks court to decide if co-ops, customers should pay for nuclear fiasco

 Santee Cooper provides power to more than 2 million South Carolinians, most served through a network of regional electric cooperatives.

 Santee Cooper borrowed $4 billion to build the nuclear reactors.
-Approximately $2.8 billion of that debt is owed by the coops, the utility contends.
+Approximately $2.8 billion of that debt is owed by the co-ops, the utility contends.

-More than 20 different lawsuits have been filed against SCANA and Santee Cooper in state and federal courts in the wake of the failed nuclear plant project in Fairfield County.
+More than 20 lawsuits have been filed against SCANA and Santee Cooper in state and federal courts in the wake of the failed nuclear plant project in Fairfield County.

 Most of those lawsuits have been filed against SCANA, the investor-owned utility that was the majority owner and managing partner of the failed nuclear project.
 Most of those lawsuits seek refunds for $2 billion that customers already have paid for the reactors and an end to continuing monthly nuclear-related charges.